jspaezp/ms2ml/README.md

 1. ms2ml representation objects have methods that converts them into tensor representations (Peptide.aa_to_onehot for instance)
 1. As much configuration as possible should be stored in the config.Config class.
     1. It should contain information on the project and the way everything is getting encoded, so hypothetically one could just pass a config to a different data source adapter and get compatible results.
-    1. Is our retention time in seconds or minutes?
-        1. look at the config
     1. What position of the onehot is alanine?
         1. look at the config
     1. WHat order are our ions encoded in?